PVautour/terraform-geoview-geolocator/README.md

 ## Deployment

-1. deploy/update the infrastructure using terraform.
+1. deploy/update the infrastructure using `terraform apply`.
 2. deploy the s3 bucket content using `./deploy-bucket-content.sh`.

 ## testing